digiflydk/Digifly_web/docs/README.md

-# Digifly Project Documentation
+# Digifly Studio Project Documentation

-Welcome to the Digifly project!
+Welcome to Digifly Studio!
 This document is the starting point for understanding the application's architecture, data flow, and development practices.

-## 1. What is Digifly?
+## 1. What is Digifly Studio?

-Digifly is a modern, CMS-driven web application built on a robust and scalable technology stack.
+Digifly Studio is a modern, CMS-driven web application built on a robust and scalable technology stack.
 Its core purpose is to provide a dynamic public-facing website where all content—from text and images to navigation and design—is managed through a secure admin panel.

 **Tech Stack:**
 - **Framework**: Next.js (App Router)